Protecting the environment, health and our economy

 The legislation section provides a more extensive description of the requirements included in the Seveso Directive.

-The Minerva portal of the Major Accident Hazards Bureau at the European Commission's Joint Research Centre provides a collection of technical information and tools supporting the Industrial Accident policy.
+The Minerva portal of the Major Accident Hazards Bureau at the European Commission's Joint Research Centre provides a collection of technical information and tools supporting the major accident hazards policy.
+It also hosts the eSPIRS database with the establishments covered by the Seveso Directive and the eMARS database which includes reports of major accidents.